sst/guide/_chapters/delete-a-note.md

 }
 ```

-We are simply making a `DELETE` request to `/notes/note_id` where we get the `id` from `this.props.params.id`.
+We are simply making a `DELETE` request to `/notes/note_id` where we get the `id` from `this.props.match.params.id`.
 This calls our delete API and we redirect to the homepage on success.

 Now if you switch over to your browser and try deleting a note you should see it confirm your action and then delete the note.